Religion in Samoa: History

-Before the introduction of Christianity, the various islands of the Samoan Archipelago followed a rich polytheistic religion.
+Before the introduction of Christianity, the various islands of the Samoan Archipelago followed a polytheistic religion.
 Christianity would be introduced to the Islands in the early 19th century, first by Methodist preacher Peter Turner in 1828, followed by John Williams and Charles Barff of the London Missionary Society two years later, in 1830.

 Status of government respect for religious freedom

 The constitution and other laws and policies protect religious freedom.
 The constitution provides for the right to choose, practice, and change the religion of one's choice.

 The government does not require religious groups to register.

 Public-school syllabuses do not include religious education, but prayers may be used during the school day.